ptondereau/react-cloudflare-image-resize/README.md

 - `dependencies` and `devDependencies` from ./package.json
 - `peerDependencies` from ./package.json thanks to `install-peers-cli`
 - `dependencies` and `devDependencies` from ./example/package.json (example `create react app` for testing)

-## Typescript

-This boilerplate lets you develop your libraries in Typescript and you can simultaneously test it in Typescript example create-react-app.